-If Council refuses the permit applied for, or gives the permit with terms and conditions attached, the owner of the property may appeal to the L.P.A.T. within thirty (30) days of receipt of the refusal / return with conditions.
-Only the property owner can appeal Council's decision regarding an alteration or demolition permit.
-The L.P.A.T. shall hear the appeal and shall either (a) dismiss the appeal; or (b) direct that the permit be issued without terms and conditions or with such terms and conditions as the L.P.A.T. by its order may direct.
+If Council refuses the approval applied for, or gives the approval with terms and conditions attached, the owner of the property may appeal to the L.P.A.T. within thirty (30) days of receipt of the refusal/return with conditions.
+Only the property owner can appeal Council's decision regarding an alteration or demolition.
+The L.P.A.T. shall hear the appeal and shall either dismiss the appeal or direct that the approval be issued without terms and conditions or with such terms and conditions as the L.P.A.T. by its order may direct.

-The Council of a municipality may delegate via by-law its power to grant permits for the alteration of property situated in a Heritage Conservation District to an employee or official of the municipality if the council has established a municipal heritage committee and consulted with it before the delegation.
+The Council of a municipality may delegate by by-law its power to grant approvals for the alteration of property situated in a Heritage Conservation District to an employee or official of the municipality if the Council has established a municipal heritage committee and consulted with it before the delegation.